| Diva Questions & Answers

 The result is a very much quieter presentation that lets you

 hear a lot more of the emotion - the soul - of the music.
+True

 balanced transmission requires two exactly identical sets of circuits